-Untrained employees can risk your business’ security through different methods, such as poor password hygiene and falling for phishing scams.
+Untrained employees can risk your business’ security through different methods, such as poor password manager hygiene and falling for phishing scams.

 How to prevent this cybersecurity threat: By implementing a cybersecurity training program, your employees will be equipped with the education and awareness they need to recognize threats and prevent cyber attacks from escalating.